jameswquinn/optimized-image-component-blueprint/docs/API.md

 ## Browser Support

 The ImageLoader component supports all modern browsers.
-For older browsers, it includes polyfills for key features like Intersection Observer and WebP support.
+For older browsers, it includes polyfills for key features like Intersection Observer and falls back gracefully if advanced features are not supported.

 ## Performance Considerations